mishravk79/visitorinout/README.md

 Check all the packages listed in requirments.txt is installed with following command

+'''
 pip list
+'''

-9. Deactivate the Virtual Environment: Once you're done working on your project, you can deactivate the virtual environment with the command: deactivate
+8. Deactivate the Virtual Environment: Once you're done working on your project, you can deactivate the virtual environment with the command:

+'''
+deactivate
+'''

 By following the above steps, you can create a virtual environment on the same machine where Apache/Koha is installed.
 This virtual environment will isolate your project's dependencies from other Python projects and system-wide installations, ensuring that your project runs smoothly alongside Koha ILMS.

-B. Creation of database and other related configurations
+*B. Creation of database and other related configurations*

 A database on the existing Koha ILMS MySql/MariaDB will be created to record the Library Visitor details like time of Check-in/Out, Which staff performed the task, etc.